cyberark/conjur-puppet/README.md

 using host factory, nodes inherit the permissions of the layer for which the Host Factory token was generated.

-The Conjur Puppet module is provided with a host factory token which will only be used on the initial Puppet run to establish identity.
+The Conjur Puppet module is provided with a host factory token which is only used on the initial Puppet run to establish identity.
 In the initial Puppet run, the Conjur identity is created by the Puppet server and then stored on the agent's host.
-Subsequent runs will use the created identity for Conjur authentication on the agent side (at the time of collecting facts), and the agent will only provide the Puppet server with a temporary token to fetch secrets from Conjur.
+Subsequent runs use the created identity for Conjur authentication on the agent side (at the time of collecting facts), and the agent only provides the Puppet server with a temporary token to fetch secrets from Conjur.

 ##### Updating the Puppet manifest

 To use a Host Factory token with this module, set variables `authn_login` and `host_factory_token` in the Puppet manifest.
-Do not set the variable `authn_api_key` when using `host_factory_token` as it is not required. `authn_login` should have a `host/` prefix and the part after the slash will be used as the node’s name in Conjur.
+Do not set the variable `authn_api_key` when using `host_factory_token` as it is not required. `authn_login` should have a `host/` prefix.
+The part after the slash is used as the node’s name in Conjur.

 ```puppet
 class { 'conjur':